francofraiese/francofraiese/README.md

 &ensp;

 <h3 align="center">
 Hello world!
-I'm  Franco and i'm looking for an opportunity to implement all the knowledge i got in the bootcamp and developing my final projects.
+I'm  Franco and i'm looking for an opportunity to implement<br/>
+all the knowledge i got in the bootcamp and developing my final projects.<br/>
-My intention is to keep learning and practicing every moment i can, either working or studying on my own.
+My intention is to keep learning and practicing every moment i can, <br/>
+either working or studying on my own.
 </h3>
 &emsp;